SM Spirituality Media

 Forms

 The classical Indian forms include japa (repetition of a divine name), kīrtan (call-and-response devotional singing), darśana (the gaze of and on the beloved teacher or deity), and sevā (selfless service treated as devotion).
 The Bhāgavata Purāṇa enumerates nine forms in detail.
-The Caitanya tradition (sixteenth-century Bengal) elevated kīrtan to its central practice; that lineage produced the modern Hare Krishna movement under Bhaktivedanta Swami Prabhupāda in the 1960s.
+The Caitanya§ tradition of sixteenth-century Bengal elevated kīrtan to its central practice.
+That lineage produced the modern Hare Krishna movement, brought to the West by Bhaktivedanta Swami Prabhupāda in the 1960s.

 In the index

-Ram Dass — though Western and shaped initially by psychedelics — became one of the most articulate English-language voices for bhakti.
-His teacher Neem Karoli Baba transmitted the tradition's central instruction (love everyone and tell the truth) without doctrinal apparatus; Ram Dass's later work essentially translated Hindu bhakti into a vocabulary American audiences could meet.
+Ram Dass§, though Western and initially shaped by psychedelics, became one of the most articulate English-language voices for bhakti.
+His teacher Neem Karoli Baba§ transmitted the tradition's central instruction — love everyone and tell the truth — without doctrinal apparatus.
+Ram Dass's later work translated Hindu bhakti into terms American audiences could meet.
+Krishna Das§, who studied in the same lineage, brought kīrtan to Western yoga studios and concert halls, making the sonic dimension of bhakti its most recognisable face in the West.

 — end of entry —